EMECS Grants-in-Aid for young researchers

 Through this support system, we will discover excellent young researchers and build a network among them and with an EMECS researchers meeting, etc., with the aim of developing the international researches by researchers involved in enclosed seas.

-Recipients of FY2022 Grants-in-Aid for young researchers selected!
+Recipients of FY2023 Grants-in-Aid for young researchers selected!

-This is the third year since we started this program, and thanks to your support, we have received 13 applications.
+This is The 4th year since we started this program, and thanks to your support, we received 11 applications.

-On Thursday, June 30, a rigorous selection process was conducted at the EMECS researchers’ meeting, and seven researchers were selected as grant recipients, including four who continued their research from last year.
+On Tuesday, June 6, a rigorous selection process was conducted at the EMECS researchers’ meeting, and seven researchers were selected as grant recipients, including five last year’s recipients.

 |Dynamics of Transparent Exopolymer Particles (TEPs) in the eelgrass meadows of Akkeshi-ko estuary, Japanmore…||Tomonori Isada||Akkeshi Marine Station Field Science Center for Northern Biosphere Hokkaido University|